alibaba/nginx-http-sysguard/README.md

 **Default**: none
 **Context**: http, server, location
 Specify the load threshold.
 When the system load exceeds this threshold, all subsequent requests will be redirected to the URL specified by the 'action' parameter.
-Tengine will return 503 if there's no 'action' URL defined.
+Nginx will return 503 if there's no 'action' URL defined.

 **Syntax**: sysguard_mem swapratio=ratio% [action=/url]
 **Default**: none
 **Context**: http, server, location
 Specify the used swap memory threshold.
 When the swap memory use ratio exceeds this threshold, all subsequent requests will be redirected to the URL specified by the 'action' parameter.
-Tengine will return 503 if there's no 'action' URL.
+Nginx will return 503 if there's no 'action' URL.

 **Syntax**: sysguard_interval time
 **Default**: sysguard_interval 1s
 **Context**: http, server, location
 Specify the time interval to update your system information.
-The default value is one second, which means tengine updates the server status once a second.
+The default value is one second, which means Nginx updates the server status once a second.

 **Syntax**: sysguard_log_level [info | notice | warn | error]
 **Default**: sysguard_log_level error